EnigmaCurry/d.rymcg.tech/traefik/README.md

 errors.
 The dashboard service is not exposed to the internet, so you must tunnel throuh SSH to your docker server in order to see it.

+The Traefik dashboard is disabled by default!
+To access the dashboard, the `dashboard` entrypoint must be enabled via `make config`, before following the rest of these steps:

+In the `make config` menu, choose:
+ * `Entrypoints`
+   * `Configure stock entrypoints`
+     * `dashboard` - Enable the Traefik Dashboard, and set a username/password for it.
+ * Reinstall Traefik

 A Makefile target is setup to easily access the private dashboard through an SSH
 tunnel: